Arabic Language and Literature (MEAR)

 MEAR 40040 Arabic Folk Literature (3 Credit Hours)

-This is an advanced Arabic language course designed to enhance and develop students' reading, speaking, and writing skills.
 The substantial component of this course comprises a close textual study and critical analysis of a variety of selected stories from "The Arabian Nights" designed to evoke aesthetic and intellectual discussions of Arabic folk literature.

 Satisfies the following University Core Requirements: WKLC-Core Adv Lang & Culture